-12 Things You Shouldn’t Be Cleaning with Paper Towels
+15 Things You Shouldn’t Be Cleaning with Paper Towels

 Carpets and rugs

-There’s another problem with using paper towels, warns professional cleaner Olivia Monash of Fantastic Services Group in Australia.
-“Scrubbing the stain will make the lint to go deep into the fiber and it will be difficult to vacuum afterward,” she explains.
+There’s another problem with using paper towels on your carpet, warns professional cleaner Olivia Monash of Fantastic Services Group in Australia.
+“Scrubbing the stain will make the lint go deep into the fiber, and it will be difficult to vacuum afterward,” she explains.

 Keep paper towels far away from your TV screen, laptop, and even your cell phone.
-“We would never recommend using paper towels on delicate glass surfaces like LCD or plasma TV screens,” says Carol Smith, Owner of Toronto-based HireaMaid.
+“We would never recommend using paper towels on delicate glass surfaces like LCD or plasma TV screens,” says Carol Smith, owner of the Toronto-based cleaning company Hire a Maid.
 “The fibers can cause permanent etching on the screen.”